 Your blog and turn a looker into a buyer.
 It gives an opportunity for connection on every level.
 We’ll take that all day long.

 Depending on your brand and your products and/or services, you can provide loads of quality content on your blog page.
-It can be relevant news stories, lists of rules for the best ______, recipes, book suggestions, you can link to other bloggers, vacation destinations… Again, the list goes on and on.
+It can be relevant news stories, lists of rules for the best ______, recipes, book suggestions… Again, the list goes on and on

 - All contacts’ specific email address (ie marketing director, brand ambassador, SEO expert, sales department, customer service, etc.)